 It’s hard to find a better crop to grow in the vegetable garden, leeks are ready for harvesting deep in the winter, the seeds are cheap, plants require almost no maintenance and suffer from essentially no diseases.

-In this article I’ll teach you the secrets to growing leeks from seed and how to get really long “show quality” white shanks.
+In this article I’ll teach you the secrets to growing leeks from seed and how to get a really long “show quality” white stem.

-If the plants germinate to thickly they should be thinned out early to avoid any root disturbance.
+If the plants germinate too thickly, they should be thinned out early to avoid any root disturbance.

 Transplanting Leek Plants Outside